xtuml/training/courses/xtUML Editor Developer Training/Getting Started With Github and eGit/10_merge_and_resolve_conflict.md

 Sometimes when merging with remote branches conflicts occur.

-This video shows one way to resolve the merge conflicts by using the merge tool to copy and resolve conflicts.
+This video shows one way to resolve the merge conflicts by using the merge tool to copy changes and resolve conflicts.